 Trump Tells Russia: 'Get Ready' For U.S. Missiles Striking Syria

-President Trump had a ready retort to a Russian threat to shoot down any U.S. missiles in Syria: "Get ready Russia, because they will be coming, nice and new and 'smart!'"
+President Trump had a ready retort to a Russian threat to shoot down any U.S. missiles in Syria: "Get ready Russia, because they will be coming, nice and new and 'smart!' "

-Trump tweeted, "You shouldn't be partners with a Gas Killing Animal who kills his people and enjoys it!"
+Trump tweeted that news early Wednesday and added, "You shouldn't be partners with a Gas Killing Animal who kills his people and enjoys it!"

 Russia vows to shoot down any and all missiles fired at Syria.
 Get ready Russia, because they will be coming, nice and new and “smart!”
 You shouldn’t be partners with a Gas Killing Animal who kills his people and enjoys it!— Donald J. Trump (@realDonaldTrump) April 11, 2018